Climb Carstensz Pyramid With Alpine Ascents - Heli In & Heli Out

 Fantastic expedition.
 Everything one might ask for from hair-raising flights to jungle bushwhacking to cliff hanging.
 Full-on adventure.
 Excellent guides.
 And an unforgettable experience.

-As one of the first outfitters to lead trips to Carstensz Pyramid (1994), we are excited to be offering a fly-in and fly-out option for our upcoming departure.
+As one of the first outfitters to lead trips to Carstensz Pyramid (1994), we are excited to now offer a fly-in and fly-out itinerary for our Carstensz expeditions.
 Each season we adjust our trip to current circumstances, working closely with local outfitters to use transport and local support in the best combination.
 Our most recent seasons have experienced 100% summit success, with Paul Koubek leading, and we have had a 98% success rate since our initial 1994 climb.
 We look forward to Paul leading our fall 2022 climb.

-Why helicopter travel: We choose to use helicopters for our upcoming expedition as we see this as the best chance to provide a successful expedition while meeting the logistical challenges of traveling in West Papua.
-Trekking trips bear much reliance on local Dani Tribesman, and helicopter transport in general reduces the number of variables in reaching our destination.
-Additionally, local politics, staying healthy while trekking, and the extremely limited ability to provide emergency assistance while trekking makes helicopter use the best option.
+Why helicopter travel?
+We choose to use helicopters for our current expeditions because we see this as the best chance to provide a successful expedition while meeting the logistical challenges of traveling in West Papua.
+Trips that trek into basecamp bear much reliance on local Dani Tribesman, and helicopter transport in general reduces the number of variables in reaching our destination.
+Additionally, local politics, staying healthy while trekking, and the extremely limited ability to provide emergency assistance on the trek makes helicopter use the best option.

 If we attempt to define exotic, then we may begin with West Papua (formerly Irian Jaya).
-For in the lush jungles of the Beliem Valley, we meet the Dani tribesmen, our guides, who were first introduced to westerners in the 1960’s.
+In the lush jungles of the Beliem Valley, we meet the Dani tribesmen, our guides, who were first introduced to westerners in the 1960’s.
 This is perhaps the most interesting climb Alpine Ascents offers, weaving a deeply influential cultural experience with a challenging rock climb.
 All climbs are led by an Alpine Ascents guide.